flobilosaurus/gitlab-slurper/README.md

 # PySlurp

 ## Motivation
-The purpuse of this tool is to simplify local development for projecct, that you also store in GitLab.
+The purpose of this tool is to simplify local development for project, that you also store in GitLab.
 Very often you have to deal with a great amount of environment variables which are required for the operations in GitLab CI.